 Kondalilla Falls is a very popular walk on weekends and during the week.

-You’ll need moderate fitness for this one, especially if you want to go to the very bottom of the falls.
-Even going from the car park to the picnic grounds is a steep downhill walk, but at least it is sealed.
+You’ll need moderate fitness for this one, especially if you want to go to the bottom of the falls.
+Going from the car park to the picnic grounds is a steep downhill walk, but at least it is sealed.

 The path goes up some stairs, and then it’s a slight to no incline to the 300 steps down to the rockpool and bottom of the falls.

-From the rockpool, you can take the trail to the bottom of the falls.
-This path is steeper but you can do it anti-clockwise or clockwise in about an hour.
+You can take the trail from the rock pool to the bottom of the falls.
+This path is steeper, but you can do it anti-clockwise or clockwise in about an hour.

 Gardner’s Falls